pearlanre/TPGproject/README.md

 #Steps
 - First step was to convert file from csv to JSON and store it in the public directory to be able to mimick calls to an api.This enables the fetch call to be replace with URL for real data.
 - Filtered out all the programs that did not have a TPG Valuation, once database (JSON) file is updated with new values, it will automatically display it in the drop-down selection.
+- separated out hotels from flights so they can be passed to their respective components, which is selected when program first runs.
+- the user should alwways be allowed to change from hotels to flight and the component will be updated accordingly.
 - A select component is used that enable the user to be able to select rewards program from a drop down which can be searched, by typing name.
-- For ticket price, I used a currencyInput which ensure the data validation and does not allow characters and values less than Zero.
+- For ticket price, I used a currencyInput which comes with data validation and does not allow characters and values less than Zero.
 Making the assumption that the currency is USD.
 - Recommendations are only shown for valid entries.
 - Depending on entries, once inputs are submitted, PointsToCash recommends when to use either the points or cash option taking into consideration the fees of the ticket.
 If the fees are higher than the entered ticket cost, It should automatically recommend using cash.
 - For unit testing I am using jest with enzyme, which enables me to mock components and test their functionality.